plausible/website/about.md

 When using Plausible Analytics, you 100% own and control all of your website data.
 This data is not being shared with or sold to any third-parties.
 Since we don't make money from advertising, we need to charge a fee to keep the project development going, to stay in business, to continue putting effort into improving the project and to cover our costs.

+## Open startup

+Everything we do is transparent and in the open.
+We share [our website traffic stats](https://plausible.io/plausible.io) with the public, we share our revenue numbers with the public, we share [our development work](https://github.com/plausible/analytics/issues) with the public and [our roadmap too](https://plausible.io/roadmap).

-**Our current MRR is $4,377 with 707 paying subscribers** (last updated on September 10th, 2020).
+**Our current MRR is $4,969 with 805 paying subscribers** (last updated on September 24th, 2020).
 MRR stands for Monthly Recurring Revenue and it measures the total amount of subscription revenue that we expect on a monthly basis.

+Plausible Analytics is installed on 4,070 websites and we've counted 59,566,185 pageviews in the month of August 2020.
+That's 60 million pageviews fewer going to the surveillance capitalism!

+If you're curious and want to follow us on this journey, take a look at our social media profiles [on Twitter](https://twitter.com/plausiblehq) and [on Mastodon](https://fosstodon.org/@plausible).

 ## Is it possible to have privacy-friendly web analytics?